 Your credit card’s interest rate is important because it determines how much money you’ll pay for the things you charge if you carry a balance.
 If you don’t or can’t pay in full each month, using low interest rate credit cards is a smart move.

 According to the Federal Reserve, the average credit card interest rate for all accounts was 12.16% in May 2016.
 That figure includes consumer and business accounts, and accounts that currently have a 0% introductory offer in place for purchases and/or balance transfers.
-Most consumer credit card APRs are between 8% and 24%, averaging around 16%.
-Penalty rates are typically a variable APR of 28% to 30%.
+Most consumer credit card APRs were between 8% and 24%, averaging around 16%.
+Penalty rates typically were a variable APR of 28% to 30%.
 Interest rates are not capped by any law and have been known to reach nearly 80% in recent years.
 We would never recommend a card that carries that kind of interest rate.

 How the APR adds up

 The Annual Percentage Rate (APR) is the yearly rate of interest on a credit card.
 The credit card company uses it to calculate your interest charges on a daily or monthly basis.
 The easiest way to figure out how much your APR costs you is to divide it by 365, which gives you the daily rate.
 You then multiply that by your balance each day to figure out the daily interest charges.

 Most credit card issuers calculate interest on a monthly basis.
 They find your average daily balance by adding all of your charges for the billing period and dividing the total by the number of days in the period.
 This number is multiplied by the daily rate, and then by the number of days in the statement period.
 The final result is added to your balance.

 Here’s an example.
 You owe $5,000 on card with a 12.99% APR.
 The daily rate is 0.0356% (12.99 divided by 365).
 The daily interest on $5,000 is $1.78.
 If the billing period has 30 days, the interest charge for the month is $53.38.